Annie Edwards: Popularity and criticism

 Edwards' work was often advertised and serialized in widely read literary magazines, which indicates that she was a well-known and popular author.
-Ten of her novels were serialized in Richard Bentley's famous magazine Temple Bar, and her books were frequently advertised in magazines such as the Athenaeum, Saturday Review, and Scots Observer.
+Ten of her novels were serialized in Temple Bar, then edited by George Bentley (1828–1895), and her books were frequently advertised in magazines such as the Athenaeum, Saturday Review, and Scots Observer.
 Since only popular authors were given spacious advertisements, Edwards was probably a famous author of the mid to late 19th century due to her continual presence in literary magazines.

 According to the Saturday Review, her typical story was amusing, "a good shilling's worth of its kind," since she adeptly combined the styles of various well-known authors: "a fair dose of Ouida, a small allowance of M. Octave Feuillet, a situation from a once popular play, and a phrase or two from Henry James."
 Critics would often excuse perceived faults in her novels by recalling her overall charm, cleverness, and entertaining style of writing.
 The Academy called her "one of the cleverest of living lady novelists"; the Saturday Review congratulated her work for its "charming" beauty; and even the demanding Athenaeum reviewers, despite their criticism, still admitted that her stories were "clever" and "most amusing".
 She was also praised for her excellent descriptions.
 The Athenaeum noticed "her descriptive power" in the novel Jet, and the Saturday Review stated that A Ballroom Repentance, despite its vulgarity, showed that Edwards possessed "descriptive strength."